Brisbane

 Site investigations have included sampling of soil, groundwater and surface water, using adopted criteria for ecological and human health to assess the levels of PFAS.
 From 2009-2012, we completed site assessments of our operational sites, as well as sampling of sediment, water and marine species in Moreton Bay.
 This included the fire training ground, main fire station and satellite (secondary) fire station.
 The assessments showed there were no likely significant human health impacts resulting from continuing use of the sites by staff or visitors.

-We are currently undertaking a Detailed Site investigation (DSI), and this is expected to be completed in 2023.
+We are currently undertaking a Detailed Site investigation (DSI).

 Management and remediation